-It is the very first day of a brand new year.
+Today is also the very first day of a brand new year.
 Everyone is talking about New Year’s resolutions.
-Dad is the only member of the Nickleby family who has made some resolutions.
+Dad is the only member of the Angel family who has made resolutions.

 “I have decided I have got to lose some weight,” says Dad patting his tummy.
 “I ate far too much Christmas cake and Christmas pudding and mince pies...
 All my clothes are feeling tight around the middle.
 And,” he continues, “I am going to get more exercise.
-I have spent far too much time, this summer, sitting on the sofa watching cricket.”
+I have spent far too much time, this summer, sitting on the sofa watching all the cricket matches on TV.”

 “Well, how are you going to start?” asks Mum.

 Dad looks at his empty plate.
-He licks his lips to get a last taste of maple syrup.
-“From now on,” he says “There will be no more pancakes for me.
+He licks his lips to get the last taste of maple syrup.
+“From now on,” he says, “there will be no more pancakes for me.
 I’m going to eat less fattening food like grapefruit.”

-Kate thinks about the sharp taste of grapefruit and pulls a face.
+Kate screws up her face as she thinks about the sharp taste of grapefruit.
 “I’d rather have pancakes,” she says.

 “And I’m going to start running again.”
 Dad turns to Mum and asks, “Do you remember when I used to be able to run for miles?”

-Mum looks a bit doubtful.
+Mum puts her hands on her hips and raises her eyebrows.
 “You were a lot younger then.
 And anyway, you haven’t got time to run for miles.”

 But Dad is not listening.
 He is miles away.
 He is dreaming.
 “Perhaps,” he says, “I could even enter a marathon.”